teamfinalmouse/xlat/README.md

 ## Support
 For further assistance or inquiries, contact Finalmouse support via email at support@finalmouse.com or on Discord.

+## License
+The software is licensed under the GPLv3 license.
+See `COPYING` for more information.
+The libraries used are licensed under their respective licenses.
+See `LICENSES` / `LICENSE.txt` or similar for more information.

 ## Conclusion
 The XLAT Mouse Latency Measurement Tool provides an accurate method for measuring mouse latency, aiding in achieving optimal performance for a competitive edge.